Lentil and Green Pea Veggie Burgers

 • Assemble burgers: place the cooked patties on lightly toasted buns and top with any.
 Enjoy!

 Did you enjoy these veggie burgers?
-I’d love to hear!
-Leave me a comment below! 🙂
+I’d love to hear how it turned out in a comment!

 Leave a Reply